DjangoReinhard/StateMachine/README.md

  - EndingState - is used as endpoint of a process
  - HistoryState - is used as conditial guard in the sense, that state to check must be an entry of statemachines history (has to be active in the past).
 HistoryStateTransition may form a positive or negative condition
  - OrphanState - is used to bypass hierarchy.
 As orphans have no parents, an OrphanState will never ask a parent for state transitions.
+ - ReturnState - this state is an OrphanState that can be activated from different states and the statemachine may return to the state, where this state has been activated from

 ### **StateMachine** is build as a library with unittests and sample application.